CompCogNeuro/sims/ch4/self_org/README.md

 Also, for most runs, if you use the lower level of inhibition used during training, there will always be a unique pattern of activity -- in the brain, distributed representations are much more efficient for encoding unique patterns via different patterns of active units -- so this `UniqPats` statistic is really a strict, simple measure of learning performance.

 The performance of the model on any given run can be quite variable, depending on the random initial weights.
-Almost always the uniq_pats statistic is above 5, and often it is a perfect 10, and typically it climbs up over training.
-Because of this variability, we need to run multiple batches of training to get a better sense of how well the network learns in general.
+Almost always the `UniqPats` statistic is above 5, and often it is a perfect 10, and typically it climbs up over training.
+Because of this variability, we need to run multiple runs of training to get a better sense of how well the network learns in general.

-* Hit `New Seed` and `Train` to run, and switch to viewing the `RunPlot` to see a record of the `UniqPats` statistic for each of the 8 runs.
+* Switch `Step` to `Run` and `Step` through multiple runs, each of which starts with different random initial weights.
+Switch to viewing the `Train Run Plot` to see a record of the `UniqPats` statistic for each of the 8 runs.

-After the 8 training runs, you can click on the `RunStats` button to view summary statistics about the average (mean), maximum, minimum, etc of the `UniqPats` statistic at the end of each network training run.
-Hover the mouse over the header labels to see the full name of the field.

-> **Question 4.1:** What statistics (Mean, Min, Max) for the number of uniquely represented lines did you obtain in your 8 runs with default parameters?
+> **Question 4.1:** How many times across the 8 runs was there a less-than-10 result for the UniqPats number of uniquely represented lines, with the default parameters?

 # Parameter Manipulations